 We frosted our cake with a delicious Cream Cheese Frosting.
 Find the recipe here!: Cream Cheese Frosting

-Enjoy these other cakes with lime
+Enjoy these other cakes with Lime

 Lime Cake from Scratch